catalinred/catalinred.github.com/_posts/2011-03-01-inset-box-shadow-behavior-on-chrome-beta.markdown

 slug: inset-box-shadow-behavior-on-chrome-beta
 title: Inset box-shadow behavior on Chrome beta
 description: Read more about a strange behavior on Chrome beta version for the inset box-shadow.
-wordpress_id: 2371
 categories:
 - CSS
-tags:
-- CSS3
 ---

-In my previous [article](/how-to-create-a-cool-and-usable-css3-search-box), `border`, ` border-radius` and `box-shadow` properties were used to create a slick HTML5 search box.
-As you may know, when using all these together, a well-known [Chrome bug](http://code.google.com/p/chromium/issues/detail?id=25334) is triggered.
+In my previous article, `border`, `border-radius` and [CSS `box-shadow`](/how-to-create-slick-effects-with-css3-box-shadow/) properties were used to create a [cool search box](/how-to-create-a-cool-and-usable-css3-search-box).
+As you may know, when using all these together, a well-known [Chrome bug](https://bugs.chromium.org/p/chromium/issues/detail?id=25334) is triggered.

 Although this bug was fixed in the latest Chrome beta releases, below you'll see the _strange_ (may I call it like that?) or should I better say _different_ behavior: